 As students progress in this program, they will begin to develop and strengthen their analytical & computation thinking capabilities through attempting the missions.
 The way they ‘see’ their approach to accomplish the missions successfully, shape their design, build and code their robot, depends on their analysis.
 Our teachers will coach and offer a framework to the students to enable them to evaluate and map out an effective approach.

 Additionally, the students will learn and apply techniques that encompass inter-disciplinary concepts to accomplish their missions successfully.
-This entire process is highly effective to develop an independent learner and an all-rounded competent student.
+This entire process is highly effective to develop an independent learner and an all-rounder student who is proficient in robotics.

 No step-by-step robot building and coding instructions for the students to follow, all depends on how they ‘see’ they can attempt the mission successfully.
 In the progress, the students will strengthen their: